blbaholo/REST-API-interaction-with-database/README.md

 ## **PROJECT DESCRIPTION**

 This Flask app consists of a database that stores all computers owned by Umuzi.
-The contents of the database are accesed using CRUD operations, list all computers, add a computer, update a computer and delete a computer, which are exposed at REST api endpoints.
+The contents of the database are accessed using CRUD operations, list all computers, add a computer, update a computer and delete a computer, which are exposed at REST api endpoints.

 ## **RUNNING THE APPLICATION**: